 Middle range of the budget

-You may have bypassed purchasing a tripod by using household objects such as books and window sills to prop up your camera when filming course videos, webinars, or social media clips.
+You may have bypassed purchasing a tripod by using household objects.
+This can be anything from books to window sills to prop up your camera when filming.
 But it’s safe to say that your at-home video studio may deserve a proper introduction to a tripod.

-This three-legged stand may not seem important, but trust us, the stability you get from a tripod will help make your filming process seamless in the long run.
+This three-legged stand may not seem important.
+Trust us, the stability you get from a tripod will help make your filming process seamless in the long run.

 Ranging from 15.4” to 51.6”, this tripod gives you some flexibility to record yourself or other objects at low or high angles.
 A tripod should be at the top of your video gear shopping list.